Sam Mangubat: YouTube artist

 Mangubat created his YouTube channel on June 28, 2006.
 His uploaded performances on YouTube consist of both covers and original songs.
 They are performed either solo or in collaboration with other artists and are recorded through portable devices.
-Due in part to the popularity of some of his covers in his YouTube channel, he was featured on several television programs such as CgeTV In Da Loop and ASAP, both broadcast on ABS-CBN.
+Due in part to the popularity of some of his covers in his YouTube channel, he was featured on several television programs such as CgeTV In da Loop and ASAP, both broadcast on ABS-CBN.
 This growing online visibility also prompted him to self-produce a demo album titled Strong Inside, which includes original compositions such as "Liwanag Para Sakin", "I Hope You're Proud of Me", "Strong Inside", and "Love Alone".
 The album was introduced on shows like Rise and Shine broadcast on UNTV and Tambalan sa DZRH News Television.

-Some of Mangubat's YouTube covers were also used by television programs: his cover of Ed Sheeran's "Thinking Out Loud" was shown on an episode of the GMA network show Kapuso Mo, Jessica Soho; and his cover of Yeng Constantino's "Ikaw" was used on another GMA show Aldub:Tamang Panahon of Eat Bulaga.
+Some of Mangubat's YouTube covers were also used by television programs: his cover of Ed Sheeran's "Thinking Out Loud" was shown on an episode of the GMA Network show Kapuso Mo, Jessica Soho; and his cover of Yeng Constantino's "Ikaw" was used on another GMA show AlDub:Tamang Panahon of Eat Bulaga.

 As of November 15, 2017, Mangubat's YouTube channel has already gained a total of over 19 million number of views and over 100 thousand subscribers.

 Tawag ng Tanghalan

 Daily Rounds (First Attempt)

 On August 16, 2016, Mangubat participated in the third Quarter of Tawag ng Tanghalan (TNT) sa Showtime, a singing competition broadcast on ABS-CBN.
 He was introduced as a YouTube cover artist and was dubbed the "Uploaded sa Galing ng Laguna" (it was later changed to "Uploaded sa Galing ng Batangas" in his second attempt due to his transfer of residence from Laguna to Batangas).
 On his first performance, he delivered his rendition of "Secrets" by OneRepublic.
 Rey Valera, one of the judges, commented that Mangubat's voice seemed to fit better on the rock ballad genre and that it sounded "imported".
 Garnering an average score of 94.4% from the judges, Mangubat won against the two other contenders vying to challenge the current defending winner.
 On his second performance, he sang "Flying Without Wings" by Westlife for which he garnered an average score of 95.6% eventually beating the defending champion.
-His winning streak continued until the fifth day when he lost to the daily winner missing his slot in the semifinals of the quarter.
+His winning streak continued until the fifth day when he lost to the daily winner missing his slot in the semi-finals of the quarter.